kimberleyhillmann/kimberleyhillmann/README.md

 "IT Specialist for Application Development"

 - 1st year of apprenticeship
-- currently learning Csharp, SQL, HTML & CSS
+- currently learning
+  - Csharp
+  - SQL
-- located in (DE) Stuttgart & Berlin
+  - HTML & CSS